• Skip to primary navigation

 The long tail is the Quetzal’s defining characteristic and both males and females are vibrantly colored.
 You can spot the Resplendent Quetzal in the Monteverde Cloud Forest, Santa Elena Cloud Forest, San Ramon, San Vito and San Gerardo de Dota.
 There is even a national park in Costa Rica called Parque Nacional Los Quetzales!

 One of the best places to see Quetzals in Monteverde is Curi-Cancha Reserve.
-We saw 5!
+We saw 5 in one morning tour!

 The quetzal is part of the Trogon family, which has many others such as the Barid’s Trogon, Collared Trogon and Black Headed Trogon.
 All the trogons have a different distribution so if you want to see them, research the birds beforehand.